dgoodman-idea/s2ui-domain-class-issue/README.md

 -----

 Our team has a new Grails 3.3.9 multi-project.
-This issue manifests almost exactly like #56 but the work-around suggested there did not work.
-Ultimately, copying the Domain classes into the myweb subproject fixed the issue.
-We want our Domain classes, including those for Spring Security (SecUser and SecRole) to reside in the shared plugin.
+This issue manifests almost exactly like #56 but the work-around suggested there did not work.  **Ultimately, copying the Domain classes from myplugin into the myweb subproject fixed the issue**.
+However, we want our Domain classes, including those for Spring Security (SecUser and SecRole) to reside in the shared plugin.

 ### Task List